Do you long for the lazy days of summer? It’s been so long since we have actually had a summer with absolutely nothing to do.

 And then just when I thought baseball was over, our youngest got chosen for the All Stars baseball team, so more practices and games just went on the next few week’s schedule.
 I am super excited for him though.

-This recipe is a little bit heavier making it perfect for hiding pie filling in the center.
+This homemade cupcake recipe is perfect for hiding pie filling in the center.
 I used a can of cherry pie filling, but you could absolutely use your favorite kind.
 Lemon curd, chocolate pudding, hot fudge…the filling ideas are endless!
 What would you fill yours with?

-Since this is a cherry pie cupcake, we need to have some sort of pie crust in it, right?
-You can use one refrigerated pie crust and cut shapes out of it.
-Sprinkle the shapes with a cinnamon sugar mixture and bake.
+Since this is a cherry pie cupcake, I added some pie crust shapes to it.
+Use one refrigerated pie crust and cut shapes out.
+Sprinkle the shapes with cinnamon sugar and bake.
 Stars are great for the 4th of July, but you could do any small shape to go with your theme parties.

 Sign up to receive an email in your inbox for each new recipe: